josueggh/angular-typescript/README.md

 Example to show the architecture described in the [Todd Motto style guide](https://github.com/toddmotto/angular-styleguide).

-In this case is using Typescript and Angular 1.5.+
+In this case with Typescript and Angular 1.5.+